secML/secML.github.io/src/content/post/class7.md

 ![](/images/class7/DataRes.png)
 ### Conclusion
 While the Ad Preferences Page does bring some transparency to the different attributes users can be targeted with, the provided explanations are incomplete and often vague.
-Facebook does not provide information about data-brokerprovided attributes in its data explanations or in its ad explanations.
+Facebook does not provide information about data broker-provided attributes in its data explanations or in its ad explanations.

 ## Potential for Discrimination in Online Targeted Advertising